The Alan Parsons Project: 1977–1990: Mainstream success and final releases

 Arista Records then signed the Alan Parsons Project for further albums.
 Through the late 1970s and early 1980s, the Project's popularity continued to grow.
-However, the Project was always more popular in North America, Ibero-America, and Continental Europe than in Parsons' home country, never achieving a UK Top 40 single or Top 20 album.
+The Project was always more popular in North America, Ibero-America, and Continental Europe than in Parsons' home country, never achieving a UK Top 40 single or Top 20 album.
 The singles "I Wouldn't Want to Be Like You", "Games People Play", "Damned If I Do", "Time" (the first single to feature Woolfson's lead vocal) and "Eye in the Sky" had a notable impact on the Billboard Hot 100.
 "Don't Answer Me" became the Project's last successful single in the United States; it reached the top 15 on the American charts in 1984.

-After those successes, however, the Project began to fade from view.
+After those successes, the Project began to fade from view.
 There were fewer hit singles, and declining album sales.
-1987's Gaudi would be the Project's final release, though it had planned to record an album called Freudiana (1990) next.
+1987's Gaudi was the Project's final release, though it had planned to record an album called Freudiana (1990) next.